Term: All Terms

 Word documents looking dull?
 Excel charts lacking something?
 PowerPoint slides fizzling?
 All this and more is covered.
 Learn more than just the basics.

 Problem solving, computer programming, and the use of standard numerical methods, visualization and systems thinking in the context of engineering and scientific applications using MATLAB.
-Prerequisite: Concurrent enrollment in MATH 020 or MATH 022.
-Credit not given for both CS 016 and CS 020.
+Prerequisite: Concurrent enrollment in Math 20 or 22.